-

 Tricolor vs. Other Sweet Potato Vines

 Compared to Marguerite and Compact Margie, it lacks brightness at a distance but excels up close, where its color shifts are most visible.
-Heat tolerance is good but not exceptional, and some protection helps preserve its variegation during extreme summer conditions.
+Heat tolerance is good but not exceptional, and some protection helps preserve its variegation during extreme Summer conditions.
 For gardeners focused on refinement, texture, and controlled design, Tricolor offers a level of sophistication the others simply don’t aim for.